Understanding cat body language during introductions | for pets with love

 - Ears: Flattened or twitching

-- Eyes: Wide, dilated pupils
+- Eyes: broad, dilated pupils

 - Body: Tense posture, tail tucked